 The possession and use of alcohol on the campus of Appalachian State University must comply with the laws of the State of North Carolina and with campus regulations and procedures.
 The acquisition, possession, transportation and consumption of alcohol by anyone under 21 years of age is prohibited.

-Possession of Weapons
+Possession of weapons

 North Carolina General Statute 14-269.2 makes it unlawful for anyone other than police officers to carry or possess firearms or weapons on campus.
 The only exception being persons who have a legal concealed handgun permit may store their handgun in a closed compartment or container within their locked vehicle on campus.
 The handgun must remain in the closed compartment at all times.
-The University’s definition of weapons includes: BB gun, air rifle, air pistol, paintball guns, Bowie knife, dirk, dagger, slingshot, leaded cane, switchblade knife, blackjack, metallic knuckles, razors and razor blades (except for personal shaving), sharp pointed or edged instruments except instructional supplies, unaltered nail files and clips and tools used solely for preparing food, instruction, and maintenance.
+Appalachian's definition of weapons also includes: BB gun, air rifle, air pistol, paintball guns, Bowie knife, dirk, dagger, slingshot, leaded cane, switchblade knife, blackjack, metallic knuckles, razors and razor blades (except for personal shaving), sharp pointed or edged instruments except instructional supplies, unaltered nail files and clips and tools used solely for preparing food, instruction, and maintenance.
 This law is strictly enforced.